suzukiplan/bmarine-steam/README.txt

 If you like the Raspberry Pi version, please consider purchasing the Steam version. https://github.com/suzukiplan/bmarine-zero

+> We have a policy of NOT ISSUING ANY FREE KEYS for Steam since we are giving away the RasPi version for FREE.

 Video distribution, etc.

 There are no restrictions on the distribution of this game on TV, YouTube, or other video distribution sites.